ThreeDotsLabs/watermill/docs/content/docs/troubleshooting.md

 go test -v ./... -run TestPublishSubscribe/TestContinueAfterSubscribeClose
 ```

-### grep is your friend
+### Grep is your friend

 Each executed test case has a unique UUID.
-It's used in the topic's name.
+It's used in the topic name.
 Thanks to that, you can easily grep the output of the test.
-It gives you detailed information about the test execution.
+This gives you detailed information about the test execution.

 ```bash
 > go test -v ./... > test.out